CheXbert: Combining Automatic Labelers and Expert Annotations for Accurate Radiology Report Labeling Using BERT: Analysis

 Furthermore, CheXbert correctly labels nuanced expressions of negation that both CheXpert and T-auto mislabel.
 On the example containing ``heart size is slightly larger but still within normal range," CheXpert and T-auto mistakenly label cardiomegaly as positive, while CheXbert correctly labels cardiomegaly as negative.
 On another example containing the phrase ``interval removal of PICC lines”, CheXpert and T-auto detect ``PICC lines" as an indication of a support device but are unable to detect the negation indicated by ``removal", which CheXbert correctly does.

 Additionally, CheXbert is able to correctly detect expressions of uncertainty that both CheXpert and T-auto mislabel.
 On an example containing “new bibasilar opacities, which given the clinical history are suspicious for aspiration,” CheXbert correctly identifies lung opacity as positive while CheXpert and T-auto incorrectly detect uncertainty (associating “suspicious” as a descriptor of “opacities”).
 More examples which CheXbert correctly labels but CheXpert and T-auto mislabel can be found in Table \ref{tab:chexbert_vs_rest} of the Appendix.
+A selected example is shown in the last row of Table \ref{tab:examples}.